My goal doesn't make any sense!

 Sometimes you can accidentally back yourself into an impossible or nonsensical situation on a Beeminder goal.

-If it's a brand new goal and you can see the problem, it's easiest to delete the goal and recreate it.
-If you're still having the problem after a second try, contact support to explain the problem and we'll fix it up as best we can.
+If it's a brand new goal and you can see the problem, it's usually easiest to delete the goal and recreate it.
+If you're still having the problem after a second try, contact support to explain the problem and we'll dig into it with you.
+It's always really valuable for us to understand what's confusing and what users are hoping to do, so you're helping us out here!

-If you're a do-it-yourself type fiddling around with a goal when something weird happens, here's a few things to try to identify/undo the problem:
+If you're a do-it-yourself type fiddling around with a goal when something weird happens, here are a few things to try to identify/undo the problem:

-- If you see a weird amount due (e.g., +40 hours in 1 day), check the HH:MM setting.
-This setting only makes sense for goals with unit hours; it will show strange, inaccurate baremins for other units.
+- If you see a weird amount due (e.g., +40 hours in 1 day), check that you haven't selected the HH:MM setting.
+This setting only makes sense for goals with hours as the unit; it will show strange, inaccurate baremins for other units.

-- You might also need to click on the baremin field to toggle it between delta and total (see part b here), if we're telling you something like "640 total pushups due in 2 days."
-More likely it's actually just +20!
+- You might also need to click on the baremin field to toggle it between delta and total (see part b of our article on interpreting the goal page), if we're telling you something like "640 total pushups due in 2 days."
+More likely it's actually just +20, for a cumulative total of 640 across the whole life of the goal!
+For example, here's a reading goal that shows 282 pages due in total... but that's only +5 pages by the next deadline because 277 pages have already been read:

-- Check for upcoming breaks (or use the road editor) to see if there are forgotten or unexpected rate changes at play.
+- Check for upcoming breaks (or use the graph editor) to see if there are forgotten or unexpected rate changes at play.

 - Load and sort all the goal's data by date and/or value to find accidentally-input outliers that may send a graph haywire.